Oleg Kupets: "Success in arbitration is about people and endurance"

 He started out with a commodity, assembled his first team from his family, sold his car when he didn’t have enough money even for basic needs, and still kept going.
 Today, Oleg Kupets, Owner of KuTeam, KuPartners, owner of a network of telegram channels, is one of those who speak of arbitration as a path of consistency and humanity.

-How to survive in a constantly rebooting market and why the real strength is in the ability not to give up.
+How to survive in a constantly resetting market and why the real power is in the ability not to give up.

-What was the toughest period in the development and how did you overcome it?
+What was the toughest period in your development and how did you pass it?

 The beginning was really tough.
-We “burned all the bridges” and decided to go all-in – without a backup plan, without a financial cushion.
-Very quickly, it turned into a crisis: we were sorely short of money, my sister was diagnosed with cancer (now, fortunately, she is doing well), and we had to pull resources from everywhere, take on debts, and even sell our car.
+We “burned all bridges” and decided to go all-in – without a backup plan, without a financial cushion.
+Very quickly, it turned into a crisis: we were desperately short of money, my sister was diagnosed with cancer (now, fortunately, she is doing well), and we had to pull resources from everywhere, take on debt, and even sell our car.

-The contrast was palpable: until recently, the company had a stable plus, and now it was not just a lack of profit, but a deep minus.
-The financial problems were compounded by family problems that required a lot of money and moral endurance.
+The contrast was palpable: not long ago, the product had a stable plus, but now it was not just a lack of profit, but a deep minus.
+The financial problems were compounded by family problems that required large expenditures and moral endurance.

 How did you manage?
-I worked 18-20 hours a day and slept 2-3 hours a day.
+I worked 18 to 20 hours a day and slept for 2 to 3 hours.
 These are not pretty words, but the reality of that period.
-It was then that panic attacks, neurosis and GTR appeared.
+It was then that I started having panic attacks, neurosis and GTR.

 How do you select people for your team?
 What is more important: skills or personality?

-The key skills that I value in a team are soft skills and purpose, which I mentioned in my speech.
+The key skills that I value in a team are soft skills and purpose, which I talked about in my speech.

-We value involvement, dedication, seriousness and a sincere desire to develop in this niche.
+For us, inclusion, dedication, seriousness and a sincere desire to develop in this niche are important.
 This is the basis without which no project can work.

 Hardskills are secondary.
 They can be acquired with experience, and almost anyone can be taught.
-As I like to say: “Even bears in the circus were taught to ride a bicycle, but they did not become people.”
+As I like to say: “Even bears in the circus were taught to ride a bicycle, but they didn’t become human beings.”

 That’s why we are looking for not just performers, but People with a capital P: with empathy, thinking, and values.
 Everything else can be taught if you have the character and desire to grow.